ciao-project/ciao/ciao-cli/README.md

 ## Keystone certificates

-ciao-cli interact with the CIAO keystone instance over HTTPS.
-As such you will have to install the keystone CA certificate locally in order for ciao-cli to verify the keystone identity.
+ciao-cli interacts with the CIAO keystone instance over HTTPS.
+As such you will need to have the keystone CA certificate available in order to make requests.
+You can either install the CA certificate system-wide:

-CA certificate installation is a distribution specific process.
-For example:

 * On Fedora:
 ```shell